Nat-crit20/ip-address-tracker/README.md

 - View the optimal layout for each page depending on their device's screen size
 - See hover states for all interactive elements on the page
-- See their own IP address on the map on the initial page load
+- See their IP address on the map on the initial page load
 - Search for any IP addresses or domains and see the key information and location

 ### Screenshot